benjaminion/upgrading-ethereum-book/src/book.md

         genesis_time=anchor_state.genesis_time,
         justified_checkpoint=justified_checkpoint,
         finalized_checkpoint=finalized_checkpoint,
-        best_justified_checkpoint=justified_checkpoint,
+        unrealized_justified_checkpoint=justified_checkpoint,
+        unrealized_finalized_checkpoint=finalized_checkpoint,
         proposer_boost_root=proposer_boost_root,
         equivocating_indices=set(),
         blocks={anchor_root: copy(anchor_block)},
         block_states={anchor_root: copy(anchor_state)},
         checkpoint_states={justified_checkpoint: copy(anchor_state)},
+        unrealized_justifications={anchor_root: justified_checkpoint}
     )
 ```

 `get_forkchoice_store()` initialises the fork choice Store object from an anchor state and its corresponding block (header).
 As noted, the anchor state could be the genesis state.
-Equally, when using a [checkpoint sync](https://docs.teku.consensys.net/en/stable/Concepts/Weak-Subjectivity/#safely-sync-your-node), the anchor state will be the finalised checkpoint state provided by the node operator, which will be [treated as if](https://github.com/ethereum/consensus-specs/issues/2566) it is a genesis state.
+Equally, when using a [checkpoint sync](https://docs.teku.consensys.net/get-started/checkpoint-start), the anchor state will be the finalised checkpoint state provided by the node operator, which will be [treated as if](https://github.com/ethereum/consensus-specs/issues/2566) it is a genesis state.
 In either case, the `latest_messages` store will be empty to begin with.

 #### `get_slots_since_genesis`